 This will make you even more frustrated and you might end up entering the market without the signal of your own setups.

-When this happens, you will most likely end up in a bitter stop loss while throwing your trading capital in the arms of the broker.
+When this happens, you will most likely end up in a bitter stop loss while throwing your capital in the arms of the broker.

 So, when you are scouting for the next good trade.
 Give the market time, good trades always come around.